 - 1. Staff will give a verbal warning (If student is insubordinate, teacher will notify the office) - 2.
-Staff will call home to speak with the parent/guardian (non-teaching staff will notify admin to call) - 3.
-Staff disciplinary action and notify home - 4.
+Staff will notify the parent/guardian (non-teaching staff will notify admin to call) - 3.
+Staff disciplinary action and notify the parent/guardian - 4.
 Staff administrative referral (notify parent/disciplinary action)